JStech/pcl/doc/tutorials/content/using_pcl_pcl_config.rst

    target_link_libraries(pcd_write_test ${PCL_LIBRARIES})

-The executable we are building makes call to PCL functions.
+The executable we are building makes calls to PCL functions.
 So far, we have only included the PCL headers so the compilers knows about the methods we are calling.
-We need also to make the linker knows about the libraries we are linking against.
-As said before the, PCL found libraries are referred to using ``PCL_LIBRARIES`` variable, all that remains is to trigger the link operation which we do calling ``target_link_libraries()`` macro.
+We need also to let the linker know about the libraries we are linking against.
+As said before the, PCL libraries are referred to using ``PCL_LIBRARIES`` variable, all that remains is to trigger the link operation which we do calling ``target_link_libraries()`` macro.
-PCLConfig.cmake uses a CMake special feature named `EXPORT` which allows for using others' projects targets as if you built them yourself.
-When you are using such targets they are called `imported targets` and acts just like any other target.
+``PCLConfig.cmake`` uses a CMake special feature named ``EXPORT`` which allows for using others' projects' targets as if you built them yourself.
+When you are using such targets they are called `imported targets` and act just like any other target.

 Compiling and running the project
 ---------------------------------